Keeganw3/Pianos-R-Us/README.md

 * The Waltons image on the facebook mockup came from https://www.facebook.com/waltonsmusic/
 * The Lucan School of Music on the facebook mockup came from image came from https://www.facebook.com/lucanschoolofmusic/
 * Beethoven image on the facebook mockup came from was taken from https://en.wikipedia.org/wiki/Ludwig_van_Beethoven
+* To crop the images I used https://crop-circle.imageonline.co/

 ## Code Sources
 * Boilerplate text taken for the footer of index.html is from https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DRWM101+2021_T1/courseware/2b2a6057abf44272955637c09687ab43/acc4b7d56e3a400ebe110e5d734ce767/